marymaryem/mobility-in-sousse-research/README.md

 ## Research Questions

-1. At which stations and time slots is demand consistently outpacing supply?
+1. At which zones and time slots is demand consistently outpacing supply?
 2. Which of the four service failure types dominates — and does it vary by location and hour?
 3. Can we predict passenger demand 30–60 minutes ahead with sufficient accuracy to be operationally useful?
 4. What is the measurable contribution of bus unreliability to louage overcrowding?